 For we are God’s fellow workers; you are God’s field, you are God’s building.

 — I Corinthians 3:9

 And It is also a picture and symbol of how God was able to take collective sinful humanity and bring forth a new and beautiful creation.

 . . . you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.

 — I Peter 2:5

-Every foundation and gate will include people that were not perfect but submitted themselves and surrendered their lives to the Lord Jesus Christ, whose name means salvation.
-And in the end, the Lord was able to create a beautiful and suitable habitation with their lives.
+Every foundation and gate of the New Jerusalem includes people that were not perfect but submitted themselves and surrendered their lives to the Lord Jesus Christ, whose name means salvation.
+And in the end, the Lord creates a beautiful and suitable habitation in their lives.

 So it is with us.
-Our individual lives may not seem to bear much beauty from our mistakes and may even be marred by the sins committed against us.
-But as we place our faith, trust, and hope in the saving work of Jesus' death for our sins and the sins committed against us, and in His resurrection, we can believe to have our lives resurrected and transformed into a beautiful new and perfect creation.
+Our individual lives may not bear much beauty from our mistakes and the effects of sins committed against us.
+But as we place our faith, trust, and hope in the saving work of Jesus' death for our sins and the sins committed against us, and in His resurrection, we can believe that we will be resurrected and transformed into a beautiful new and perfect creation.